milgra/zenmusic/TEST.md

  - click on accept, accept warning popup
  - tag editor popup should disappear

- - in library browser, select third song
+ - in library browser, select ADELE nocover metadata
  - in Artist field, type in "Adele"
  - accept edit, library browser row should be updated, SCREENSHOT ( song gets reorganized in the background, will be checked after session )